dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 - **dbt Learn courses**: Access our free [Learn dbt Cloud](https://courses.getdbt.com/collections) video courses for on-demand training.
 - **dbt Community:** Join the [dbt Community](https://community.getdbt.com/) to connect with other dbt users, ask questions, and share best practices.
 - **dbt Support team:** Our dbt Support team is always available to help you troubleshoot your dbt Cloud issues.
 Create a support ticket in dbt Cloud and we’ll be happy to help!
-- **Account management** Enterprise accounts have an account management team available to help troubleshoot solutions and account management assistance. <Lifecycle status="enterprise"/>
+- **Account management** Enterprise accounts have an account management team available to help troubleshoot solutions and account management assistance.
+[Book a demo](https://www.getdbt.com/contact) to learn more. <Lifecycle status="enterprise"/>

 ## Summary